-Many HDTVs display better colour if more colour information is provided.
-The Xbox 360 console can send additional colour data to your HDTV to optimise your picture.
+Many HDTVs display better color if more color information is provided.
+The Xbox 360 console can send additional color data to your HDTV to optimize your picture.

-Note Not all HDTVs accept additional colour information.
+Note Not all HDTVs accept additional color information.

 Standard: This is the default reference level.
 It should work for all displays.
-Select this option if Intermediate and Expanded yield poor colour quality.
+Select this option if Intermediate and Expanded yield poor color quality.

-Intermediate: Select this option if Expanded yields poor colour quality.
+Intermediate: Select this option if Expanded yields poor color quality.

 Expanded: Select this option for HDTV.
 This option does not work well for most VGA monitors and older HDTV displays.